Pratham3428/Crack-Detection-Capstone-/README.md

 * Val  : **80** images
 * Test : **42** images

+Trained on 3000+ dataset

 You may point to your own dataset by editing the `data.yaml` file or passing the path on the command line.

 ---

 ## Training

-The road-crack model shipped here was trained with:
+## The road-crack model shipped here was trained with:

 ```bash
 yolo detect train \